logzio/logzio-helm/charts/opentelemetry/README.md

 #### Using Out of the box metrics filters for Logzio dashboards

-In order to prevent unnecessary metrics being sent to Logzio and reduce usage cost, you can use predefined metrics filters.
-These filters will send only the metrics that are being used in Logzio's Kubernetes dashboard: Cluster Componenets, Cluster Summary, Pods and Nodes.
+You can use predefined metrics filters to prevent unnecessary metrics being sent to Logz.io and reduce usage cost.
+These filters will only send the metrics that are being used in Logz.io's Kubernetes dashboard: Cluster Componenets, Cluster Summary, Pods and Nodes.

-To enable metrics filtering, set the following flag when deploying the chart, replace: ```<<cloud-service>>``` with `eks`, `gke` or `aks`.
+To enable metrics filtering, set the following flag when deploying the chart, replace: `<<cloud-service>>` with `eks`, `gke` or `aks`.

 ```
 --set enableMetricsFilter.<<cloud-service>>=true
 ```

 #### Disabling kube-dns scraping for EKS clusters

-Currently on EKS, kube-dns metrics cannot be scraped from the kube-dns system service - the port used for scraping is already in use, resulting in a warning in the collector pod logs:
+In the current EKS setup, kube-dns metrics cannot be scraped from the kube-dns system service as the port used for scraping is already in use.
+This results in the following warning in the collector pod logs:

 ```
 	Failed to scrape Prometheus endpoint	{"kind": "receiver", "name": "prometheus", "pipeline": "metrics", "scrape_timestamp": 1659031329447, "target_labels": "map[__name__:up eks_amazonaws_com_component:kube-dns instance:: job:kubernetes-service-endpoints k8s_app:kube-dns kubernetes_io_cluster_service:true kubernetes_io_name:CoreDNS kubernetes_node: namespace:kube-system pod:coredns service:kube-dns]"}
 ```

- A workaround for this issue is creating a seperate kube-dns service and adding the necessary annotations for it to be scraped.
+A workaround for this issue is to create a seperate kube-dns service and add the necessary annotations to enable scraping.
-If you have no need for the kube-dns metrics (i.e using one of logzio metrics filters), the error can by enabling the flag:
+If you do not need the kube-dns metrics (i.e using one of Logz.io metrics filters), enable the following flag:

 ```
 --set disableKubeDnsScraping=true
 ```

-which will cause the prometheus receiver to no scrape the kube-dns service.
+This will disable scraping for the kube-dns service in the prometheus receiver.

-More informtion can be found in github issue: https://github.com/aws/containers-roadmap/issues/965
+More informtion can be found in the following GitHub issue: https://github.com/aws/containers-roadmap/issues/965